Blendify/blender-manual/blender_docs/manual/physics/soft_body/simple_examples.rst

    The timeline

-add a plane, and scale it 5 times. next go to the physics tab, and add a collision. the default settings are fine for this example.
+Then, add a plane, and scale it 5 times.
+Next, go to the physics tab, and add a collision.
+The default settings are fine for this example.

-now add a cube, or use the default cube.
-Tab into edit mode and subdivide it thrice. then add a bevel modifier to it, to smoothen the edges. to add a little more, press r twice, and move your cursor a bit.
+Now add a cube, or use the default cube.
+Tab into edit mode and subdivide it three times.
+Add a bevel modifier to it to smoothen the edges and then to add a little more, press r twice, and move your cursor a bit.

-when finisht, your scene should look like this:
+When finished, your scene should look like this:

 .. figure:: /images/softbody-examples-scene-ready.jpg